 Deceptive sellers can copy photos and post disingenuous product descriptions that confuse customers about which is the right brand for them.
 That said, becoming a Prime Seller with high customer reviews can protect you from these copycats in most cases.

-If you sell a trademark, copyright, or legally-protected product, you may report infringement to Amazon so that Amazon can take disciplinary action on your behalf.
+If you sell a trademark, copyright, or legally-protected product, you may report an infringement to Amazon so that Amazon can take disciplinary action on your behalf.

 Amazon’s business model is unashamedly customer-centric.
 Many DTC brands report pressure to continually sell at lower prices, run large discounts, or pay more in shipping costs to deliver sooner.